danielbuechele/SumoVizUnity/README.md

 The Unity project was tested and developed for use on Mac OS and Windows.
 Ready-to-run executables, including some demonstration-data can be downloaded from the download-section.

+## License
+The software is licensed under the [MIT license](http://opensource.org/licenses/MIT).
+If this software is used anywhere, I would be more than curios to know and will be happy to help with any problems!

 ## Thesis

 My thesis "Post-visualization of pedestrian simulation data using a game-engine" was written in 2014 at Technische Universität München.
 The full PDF-file can be downloaded [here](http://buechele.cc/s/thesis.pdf) (German).
 And includes the following chapters: